DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 source of irritation, with one man remarking that his household needed to ‘manage power use’ as a result of kids’ frequent computer use.
-As part of its Codey cybersmart project, arts provider Barkly Arts produced an educational poster captioned: ‘Plugging in your phone at home to get on the Internet uses power and costs money.
+As part of its Codey cybersmart project, arts provider Barkly Arts produced an educational poster captioned ‘Plugging in your phone at home to get on the Internet uses power and costs money.
 Power at home is for everyone to share and must be respected.’[^76] As discussed in Chapter 3, towards the end of the project, people commented that they’d put